It’s a universal truth that setting up and running an online business is definitely easier than setting up shop on the high street.

-It’s cheaper than hiring a full-time employee, as virtual assistants are only paid based on how many hours they work.
+That’s because a virtual assistant is usually cheaper than hiring a full-time employee, as they are only paid based on how many hours they work.
 Plus, the contractual nature of this job means that they’re only hired when needed.

 Typically, virtual assistants have experience in secretarial positions, although it’s possible to be one even without such qualification.

 As long as you’re tech-savvy, able to do basic administrative tasks like using word processors, and have some knowledge in marketing and graphic design, you can apply for the role.

 It’s reported that in 2018 the value of outsourced services was worth $85.6 billion, with its compound annual growth rate predicted to reach 4.4% between 2018-2022.